Get stories and expert advice on all things related to college and parenting.

 Teaching your student to set and strive toward concrete, meaningful, achievable goals will be a lifelong gift.

-As ever, the most important thing you can do for your student is simply to love and support them without any limits or strings attached.
-Be sure they know your love does not depend on them achieving a 4.0 grade point average or even passing every college class they take.
-Give them the same amount of encouragement and validation whether they succeed or fail.
+As ever, the most important thing you can do for your student is to love and support them without any limits or strings attached.
+Be sure they know your love does not depend on them achieving a certain grade point average or even passing every college class they take.
+Please give them the same encouragement and validation whether they succeed or fail.